GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

 # Python Sample Authoring Guide

 We're happy you want to write a Python sample!
-Like a lot of Pythonistas, we're opinationed and fussy.
+Like a lot of Pythonistas, we're opinioned and fussy.
 This guide is a reference for the format and style expected of samples contributed to the [python-docs-samples](https://github.com/GoogleCloudPlatform/python-docs-samples) repo.
 The guidelines below are intended to ensure that all Python samples